-- Are aware of this policy, and it's requirements as they apply to medical and dental staff - Have received appropriate training on this policy so that they can meet their responsibilities.
+- Are aware of this policy, and it's requirements as they apply to medical and dental staff. - Have received appropriate training on this policy so that they can meet their responsibilities.

-The Chief Operating Officer is responsible for ensuring that the Trust's wayfinding arrangements are accessible to people with communication support needs.
+The Director of Estates and Facilities is responsible for ensuring that the Trust's wayfinding arrangements are accessible to people with communication support needs.
 Where this is not possible additional support arrangements are available.
-Additionally the Chief Operating Officer should ensure that staff within Estates and Facilities Directorate are aware of this policy, implement associated standards and guidance and complete appropriate available training.
+Additionally the Director of Estates and Facilities should ensure that staff within Estates and Facilities Directorate are aware of this policy, implement associated standards and guidance and complete appropriate available training.